-The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum permissible lot coverage for a single detached dwelling and associated accessory buildings on the lands.
-The applicant is requesting a maximum lot coverage of 40 percent for the main dwelling and all accessory buildings, whereas the Zoning By-law currently permits a maximum size for a single detached dwelling as 35 percent, with an additional 3 percent afforded for the construction of accessory buildings, to an overall maximum of 38 percent.
-The effect of the proposal is to facilitate the construction of a single detached dwelling on the lot and future accessory building(s).
+The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum permissible lot coverage for a single detached dwelling.
+The applicant is requesting a maximum lot coverage of 40 percent for the main dwelling, whereas the Zoning By-law currently permits a maximum size for a single detached dwelling as 35 percent, with an additional 3 percent afforded for the construction of accessory buildings, to an overall maximum of 38 percent.
+The effect of the proposal is to facilitate the construction of a single detached dwelling on the lot.
 A site plan is included as Attachment 2.

-The subject lands were created through a plan of subdivision and the lot in question has a frontage of 28.4 metres (93.1 feet) along Edgewater Boulevard and an area of approximately 852 m2 (0.22 ac), which is in compliance with the requirements of the Urban Residential First Density (UR1) Zone.
-The lot was purchased by a future home owner where they are proposing to construct a single detached home on the lot.
+The subject lands were created through a plan of subdivision and the lot in question has a frontage of 17.5 metres (57.4 feet) along Crestview Drive and an area of approximately 665 square metres (0.16 acres), which is in compliance with the requirements of the Urban Residential First Density (UR1) Zone.
+The lot is being purchased by a future home owner where they are proposing to construct a single detached home on the lot.

-The lands are surrounded by lots for future single detached residential units to the north east and west, and open space to the south, and are located within the Southwinds subdivision.
+The lands are surrounded by lots for future single detached residential units on all sides and are located within the Southwinds subdivision.
 They are designated 'Settlement Area' in the County of Middlesex Official Plan, 'Residential' in the Middlesex Centre Official Plan, and zoned Urban Residential First Density (UR1) Zone in Middlesex Centre's Comprehensive Zoning By-law.
-The subject property is also partially regulated by the Upper Thames River Conservation Authority.

 The applicant has provided a conceptual building elevation for the lot, which would accommodate the construction of a single storey single detached dwelling.
-As shown on their conceptual site plan, the proposed foot print of the dwelling exceeds the maximum permissible percentage of lot coverage by 0.45 percent.
-The applicant is requesting a maximum overall total of lot coverage of 40 percent, whereas the Comprehensive Zoning By-law permits a maximum coverage for a single detached dwelling as 35 percent, with an additional 3 percent afforded for the construction of accessory buildings, to an overall maximum of 38.
-As such the developer is requesting a total increase of 2 percent lot coverage for all structures on the lands.
+As shown on their conceptual site plan, the proposed foot print of the dwelling exceeds the maximum permissible percentage of lot coverage by 29.4 square meters, that being 4.4 percent.
+The applicant is requesting a maximum overall total of lot coverage of 40 percent, whereas the Comprehensive Zoning By-law permits a maximum coverage for a single detached dwelling as 35 percent, with an additional 3 percent afforded for the construction of accessory buildings, to an overall maximum of 38 percent.
+As such the developer is requesting a total increase of 2 percent for total lot coverage for all structures on the lands.
 The request is summarized below:

-Requirements Relief Requested 1: Two percent (2%) lot coverage for at maximum permissible size of forty percent (40%).
+Requirements Relief Requested Two percent (2%) lot coverage for at maximum permissible size of forty percent (40%).